-The Department of Architecture is home to four registered student organizations.
+The Department of Architecture is home to five registered student organizations.
 These

 are the American Institute of Architecture Students (AIAS), the Construction Specifications